tarasshulhan/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React JS is a user interface component library that allows us to create and modify the UI without manually creating html tags and adding them to the dom.
+React components are written in JSX which is a 'markup' like syntax for javascript.
+It is convenient because it allows us to write "markup" directly in the javascript file.
+Styled components can be used to also write CSS directly in the javascript file.

 1. Describe component state.

+    A state is an object that lets us store some data that can change over the course of a component's life.
+A state is usually used to control some behavior of a components.
+Syntactically it is usually and array of two elements, the state itself, and a function used to update the state.

 1. Describe props.

+    Props are like the parameters of a React component.
+They give components the necessary data to be initialized.
+Unlike state, props can not be changed during the lifetime of the component.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+    A side effect is anything that affects something outside of the scope of the current function.
+Using the && operator it is possible to only initialize a component after an effect has set a certain state.